 - Check the weather before you go because during this time it may be a chilly night or a muggy, warm night in Florida

-Epcot is another theme park within Disney world that was originally built to celebrate cultures from around the world and human achievements.
+Epcot is another theme park within Disney World that was originally built to celebrate cultures from around the world and human achievements.

 In the holiday season, this Disney park hosts the Epcot International Festival of the Holidays.
-The festive annual event showcases delicious food and wine, traditional storytelling, a Candlelight Processional and so much more!
+The festive annual event showcases delicious food and wine, traditional yuletide storytelling, a Candlelight Processional and so much more!

 At the annual Epcot International Festival of the Holidays, the Candlelight Processional show is a must do especially if you love Yuletide carols and listening to the Story of Christmas.